preetoshii/samesisters/documentation/samesisters-design-doc.md

 ### Technical Architecture

 **Deck Building Logic**
-Filter cards appear first, followed by philosophy cards, style preference cards, Sachi videos, and fabric stories - but NO piece cards initially.
-When user swipes right on filter cards (feminine/masculine), corresponding pieces are dynamically added to the remaining deck.
-If user swipes left on both filters, they complete the experience seeing only brand philosophy and fabric stories.
-This ensures users only see relevant pieces and creates a personalized journey.
+Filter cards appear first, followed by philosophy cards, Sachi videos, and fabric stories - but NO piece cards initially.
+After filter selection:
+- **Swipe right on one or both filters**: Adds corresponding piece types to the deck
+- **Swipe left on both filters (or no selection)**: Adds BOTH feminine and masculine pieces
+- **Piece distribution**: Pieces are randomly distributed throughout the remaining deck positions

+This ensures everyone sees pieces (no empty experience) while respecting preferences.
+The random distribution creates a natural, discovery-based flow rather than clustering all pieces together.

 **Session Object**
 The data structure in localStorage maintaining user state throughout their journey.
 Includes liked items (collection), current deck position, filter selections, and active customizations.
 Keeps the experience seamless across page refreshes.